“According to human needs psychology, all human motivation can be explained as the desire to meet one or more of six primary human needs. These are

 - Growth: the need to develop and expand, and

 - Contribution: the need to give beyond yourself.
-In order to understand any behavior, whether it is someone else’s behavior or your own, it is important to understand which need you are trying to meet.
+To understand any behavior, whether it is someone else’s behavior or your own, it is essential to understand which need you are trying to meet.
 For instance, it is one thing to try to make money out of a craving for certainty and safety, and it is a very different thing to try to make money out of the sense of contribution and growth.

 THE SIX HUMAN NEEDS